sethanimesh/pointer_tracker_web_extension/README.md

    - Open `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the project folder

-   #### Firefox
-   - Open `about:debugging#/runtime/this-firefox`
-   - Click "Load Temporary Add-on" and select the `manifest.json` file in the project directory

 4. The **Mouse Movement Tracker** extension will be available and ready to use in your browser.